Traffic & Parking Regulations

 IV.
 Parking Permits

 All faculty, staff, and students parking on VUSC property must display a valid parking permit.
-The purpose for the permit system is to track which cars are allowed on campus.
+The purpose of the permit system is to track which vehicles are allowed on campus.
 Without a permit system vehicles that have been abandoned or persons having multiple vehicles on campus would be taking up parking stalls for others to use.
 Vanguard University faces a shortage of parking stalls and each stall is valuable in terms of resources.
-The permit must be displayed on the rear view mirror or on the lower left or lower right corner of the front windshield and the permit must be visible .
-Student permits expire at the end of the student’s senior year (undergrad) or at the end of the student’s SPS or Grad program.
+Student parking permits are valid two weeks prior to the start of instruction.
+Annual student parking permits are valid at the start of summer session and end with the spring semester.

 VII.
 Visitor Parking Stalls